Kairixir/delta-task/README.md

 ## Requirements

 - k8s cluster with CoreDNS able to access the internet
+  - Tested on minikube, should be able to run elsewhere
+- [installed Argo CD](https://argo-cd.readthedocs.io/en/stable/getting_started/) in your k8s cluster
-- argoCD CLI
+- `argocd` CLI tool
+- `docker`
-- docker
+- `kubectl`

 ## Docker build instructions